RichtersFinger/data-plumber-http/README.md

 * **free_form** -- whether to accept and use any content that has not been defined explicitly via `properties`

 #### Array
-An `Array` corresponds to the json-type 'array'.
+An `Array` corresponds to the JSON-type 'array'.
 Its properties are
 * **items** type specification for items of this `Array`

 #### String
-A `String` corresponds to the json-type 'string'.
+A `String` corresponds to the JSON-type 'string'.
 Its properties are
 * **pattern** regex-pattern that the value of this field has to match
 * **enum** list of allowed values for this field

 #### Boolean
-A `Boolean` corresponds to the json-type 'boolean'.
+A `Boolean` corresponds to the JSON-type 'boolean'.

 #### Integer/Float/Number
-The types `Integer`, `Float`, and `Number` (the latter corresponding to the json-type 'number') represent numbers (integers, floating point numbers, and either of those, respectively).
+The types `Integer`, `Float`, and `Number` (the latter corresponding to the JSON-type 'number') represent numbers (integers, floating point numbers, and either of those, respectively).
 Their properties are
 * **values** list of values allowed in this field
 * **range_** tuple of lower and upper bound for values in this field